-A number of Intervention Sequencing Strategies, which could deliver our IP, are due to be appraised against our enhanced environmental, social and economic criteria, to understand the full range of benefits that could be delivered by each Sequencing Strategy.
-As part of this process, changes to surface transport emissions generated in the North as a result of these schemes will be modelled and any increase or reduction layered on top of our baseline emission trajectories, so that we understand the ramifications for the policy gap at given points in the future.
-Resultant changes to the policy gap will allow us an insight into what local and national decarbonisation policy commitment will be required at different points in the future to allow the schemes to be delivered within the parameters of TfN's Decarbonisation Trajectory.
+A number of Intervention Sequencing Strategies, which could deliver our IP, are due to be appraised against a number of environmental, social and economic criteria, to understand the full range of benefits that could be delivered by each Sequencing Strategy.
+As part of this process, changes to surface transport emissions generated in the North, as a result of these schemes will be modelled so that we understand what local and national decarbonisation policy commitment will be required at different points in the future to allow the schemes to be delivered within the parameters of TfN's Decarbonisation Trajectory.
 Ultimately, we will be asking the question: 'what needs to be true, if the North is to effectively decarbonise its surface transport as well as enjoy the significant connectivity, economic and environmental benefits that our IP will deliver?'